Backstory | Ordering Info | Editorial | Blog | Facebook | Twitter

 An Anthology of Interdisciplinary Inquiries, Postulations, and Findings

-Advance word on CULTURAL STUDIES IN THE DIGITAL AGE:
+Advance word on CULTURAL STUDIES IN THE DIGITAL AGE

-"Cultural Studies in the Digital Age is a remarkable collection that defines the cutting edge of Cultural Studies.
+"Aldama, Nericcio, and Rafele's Cultural Studies in the Digital Age is a remarkable collection that defines the cutting edge of Cultural Studies.
 With essays that range from photography to emotion, from digitality to architecture, it should be required reading for all students of culture…Cultural Studies in the Digital Age contains great work, and it suggests great work lies ahead."

 Michael Ryan